arsalanjabbari/Operating-System-Scheduler/README.md

 # Operating-System-Scheduler

-This repository contains a project that simulates and analyzes the process of processor timing using different algorithms in an operating system.
+The **Operating-System-Scheduler** repository hosts an advanced project that offers a comprehensive simulation and in-depth analysis of processor timing using various algorithms commonly employed in operating systems.
+This project delves into the heart of scheduling methodologies, providing users with a deep understanding of how different algorithms impact system performance metrics.

 ## Table of Contents
 - [Introduction](#introduction)